 Crafting your wedding vision

-- Size – the number of guests you invite to your wedding will have a big impact on the potential cost, so choose wisely.
-Are you into the idea of a microwedding or a big, epic party?
+- Size – The number of guests you invite to your wedding will have a big impact on the potential cost, so choose wisely.
+Are you considering a microwedding or a big, epic party?

-- Style – personal style.
-How would you describe each of your personal style?
+- Style – Consider your personal style.
+How would you describe each of your personal styles?
 Your home style?
 Get more resources for defining your wedding style here.

-- Vibe – upscale or laid-back?
+- Vibe – Are you thinking of something upscale or laid-back?
 Serious and sentimental or off-beat and fun?

 - Think about your “why”